 Aside from our in-house facilities, we have built up strong networks with our partners.
-Full fleets of injection machines, from 10 tons to 1000 tons are ready for your orders without delay.
+Full fleets of metal and plastic injection molding machines, from 10 to 1000 tons are ready for your orders without delay.

 Here are some of the options you can choose from:

-The most popular process for plastics, thermoplastic injection molding is suitable for consumer products, automotive components, and everything in between.
+The most popular custom injection molding process, thermoplastic, is suitable for consumer products, automotive components, and many other applications.

-Liquid silicone injection molding is ideal for creating detailed, temperature-resistant parts from thermosets liquid silicone, either alone or with overmolding.
+Liquid silicone injection molding is ideal for creating detailed, temperature-resistant parts from thermosets liquid silicone, either alone or in conjunction with overmolding.

-Besides the basic injection molding services, we also offer two variants on the process - overmolding and insert molding.
+Besides basic injection molding services, we also offer two variants of the process - overmolding and insert molding.
 Both of these can be useful in specific situations.

 Insert molding is similar to overmolding, but the substrate is not necessarily plastic and does not have to be produced via injection molding.
 For example, insert molding can be used to add a plastic coating to a pre-fabricated metal part.

-Common parts made by insert molding include sharp handheld tools, such as scalpels, which consist of a metal blade partially housed within a plastic handle.
-Insert molding is also frequently used to create products that incorporate bushings, clips, and fasteners
+Common parts made with insert molding include sharp handheld tools, such as scalpels that consist of a metal blade partially housed within a plastic handle.
+Insert molding is also frequently used to create inserts incorporating bushings, clips, and fasteners.

-Plastic injection molding is the process of making plastic parts via the injection of molten plastic — typically a thermoplastic — into a metal mold, which is usually made from steel or aluminum.
+Injection molding processes make plastic parts via the injection of molten plastic — typically a thermoplastic — into metal injection molds, usually made from steel or aluminum.

-The machine feeds raw material into the mold itself, the geometry of which is effectively a negative impression of the final part and which usually consists of two sections: an injection (A) mold and an ejector (B) mold.
+The machine feeds raw material into the mold itself, effectively a negative impression of the final part, which consists of two sections: an injection (A) mold and an ejector (B) mold.

 The space between the two sections is the mold cavity, into which material is injected.

-Although capable of producing a very wide range of parts, injection molding has some design constraints.
-Parts must have fairly narrow walls, should generally avoid overhanging features, and must have some degree of draft (tapered sides) so the part can be ejected from the mold.
+Although capable of producing a wide range of parts, injection molds have some design constraints.
+Plastic injection molded parts must have narrow walls.
+They should avoid overhanging features and have some degree of draft (tapered sides) so that the molded part can be ejected from the mold.

-Injection molding is principally used with plastics, and thermoplastics in particular.
-Thermoplastics are polymers that soften at an elevated temperature (at which point they can be freely injected into a mold) then return to a solid state after cooling.
-Injection molding also works with thermosets, which can be cured to make a solid but cannot then be melted back into a liquid state.
+Injection molding is principally used with plastics and thermoplastics in particular.
+Thermoplastics are polymers that soften at an elevated temperature (at which point they can be freely injected into a mold) and then return to a solid state after cooling.
+Injection molding also works with thermosets, which can be cured to make a solid but cannot then be melted back into a liquid.
 Less common are elastomers.

 Injection molding is the most popular manufacturing process for producing plastic parts.
-With an injection molding machine, raw plastic material, and a mold, it is possible to make a huge variety of parts, large and small, durable or disposable, for a number of industries and applications.
+Injection molding is the most popular manufacturing process for producing plastic parts.
+An injection molding machine with raw plastic material and various molds can make many diverse parts, large and small, durable or disposable, for many industries and applications.
 So how does injection molding work?

-Injection molding is a forming process — as opposed to a subtractive (cutting) process like CNC machining or an additive process like 3D printing — that uses a mold as a forming device.
+Injection molding is a forming process — Injection molding is a forming process — rather than a subtractive (cutting) process like CNC machining or an additive process like 3D printing — that uses a mold as a forming device.
 The process is suitable for materials like thermoplastics, which are heated until they reach a molten state and then injected into a metal mold where they cool and take the form of the mold’s interior or cavity.

 The injection molding process can be divided into four stages: melting the material, injecting it into the mold, cooling the material (or allowing it to cool) until it hardens, then ejecting the final part from the mold.
 Put simply: